In this tutorial you will learn:

 - Read the title.
 You need to stop and focus on the formulation of the title to make sure that you will report the information accurately and in the correct order.
 Sometimes, exam takers rush into writing only to realize that they had misinterpreted the title.

-- Decide what are the main features that you need to write about or report in that chart, diagram or any other visual: what you are comparing, describing, observing.
+- Decide what are the main features that you need to write about or report in that chart, diagram or any other visual: what you are comparing, describing, or observing.
 Give yourself arguments why those are the most important ones and support them with numbers from the visual.

 - Aim to identify groups of data, maximums, minimums, peaks, and patterns.

 - Plan your paragraphing: make a point of having an introduction, and at least two body paragraphs.

 - Write a great introduction.
 The first, introductory paragraph should be only ONE sentence.
 Here, remember the WHAT-WHERE-WHEN logic: the intro should say WHAT the graph illustrates, as well as WHERE and WHEN the data are set.

 - In the introduction, you can also write your summary, just in case you don’t have time near the end.

 - Write great body paragraphs.
 Here are some ideas on how to do that.

 - Describe only the essential information from the visual in task 1: minimums, maximums, trends, comparisons, and contrasts.
 Support these using the most relevant numbers from the graph or chart.
 Go back and revise Step 2 in this tutorial.

 - Group relevant information by topic.
 You could have a comparison body paragraph and a contrast one.
 Or, depending on the topic, you might have three body paragraphs: 1. minimums and maximums, 2. comparison and contrast, and 3. trends.

 - Describe WHAT happened not WHY it happened.
 You cannot know the cause of the events or phenomena illustrated in the graph and you should not try to explain that.